Raozan Power Station: Technical features

-The power station consists of two identical gas-fired units with initial capacity of 210 MW and generating capacity of 180 MW both.
+The power station consists of two identical gas-fired units with an initial capacity of 210 MW and a generating capacity of 180 MW.
 It is supplied from the Bakhrabad and Feni gas fields, and from the Sangu offshore field.

-The N210-12.9-538/538 super high pressure intermediate reheat condensing, three cylinder double exhaustion turbo set turbine, installed at the Unit 1, was manufactured by Dong Fang of China.
-It has rated capacity of 210 MW and a normal speed of 3,000 RPM.
-The steam flow at rated parameter at full load is 652.5 t/h at the temperature of 538 °C with a live steam pressure of 12.9 MPa.
+The N210-12.9-538/538 super high-pressure intermediate reheat condensing, three-cylinder double exhaustion turbo set turbine, installed at Unit 1, was manufactured by Dong Fang of China.
+It has a rated capacity of 210 MW and a normal speed of 3,000 RPM.
+The steam flow at the rated parameter at full load is 652.5 t/h at the temperature of 538 °C with a live steam pressure of 12.9 MPa.
 The turbine was delivered in July 1991.

 The boiler is a DG-680/13.7-14 type of super high pressure, one intermediate re-heat cycle and single drum natural cyclic type boiler manufactured by Dong Fang of China.
 It has a steam generating capacity of 680 t/h generating 541 °C 13.73 MPa pressured steam at the boiler outlet.
 At full load, it consumes 52695.4m3/h of natural gas.
 The efficiency of the boiler is rated at 94.93%.
 Transformers are manufactured by Shen Yang of China.